-Perry also noted the fact that the eyes of the nation were on Texas education reform, and the fact that Texas is a leader in many areas of education.
+Perry also noted the fact that the eyes of the nation were on Texas's education reform and the fact that Texas is a leader in many areas of education.
 He encouraged lawmakers to continue moving forward on their efforts at reform, in hopes of improving the future prospects for all students in the state.

 What about the Poor Kids?

 Some educators have also voiced concerns that the change to requirements would impact low-income students by not challenging them with more rigorous standards.
-Some fear school districts in low-income areas will only offer the bare minimum courses for graduation, depriving some students of achieving in higher level courses.
+Some fear that school districts in low-income areas will only offer the bare minimum courses for graduation, depriving some students of achieving higher-level courses.

 “I am not worried about the kids in fancy suburbs,” Chester Finn, president of the Thomas B. Fordham Institute, told the Huffington Post.
 “It’s kids in little rural districts and the lesser schools in tough neighborhoods in big cities who are going to find out that the school doesn’t offer the courses because they don’t really count.”